General Relativity Contains the Standard Model

-\nopagebreak Quantum field theory in the Standard Model requires gauge symmetry groups, spontaneous symmetry breaking, and renormalization.} In 3DT these are not needed and are unnecessary.
+\nopagebreak Quantum field theory in the Standard Model requires gauge symmetry groups, spontaneous symmetry breaking, and renormalization.} In 3D time these are not needed and are unnecessary.
 The theory works much better without them.
 They are vestiges of an attempt to build a unified field theory from the bottom up.
 The unification problem is so difficult, however, that one must also proceed from the top down if one is to have any hope of succeeding.
 This attacks the problem from both ends and recognizes the importance of having the correct initial assumptions.
-In place of these tenets of quantum field theory, 3DT has non-zero sized particles, which produce cutoffs.
-These cutoffs eliminate infinities before they appear and allow the calculation of masses and coupling constants.
+In place of these tenets of quantum field theory, 3D time has extended particles, which produce cutoffs.
+Instead of juggling infinities, these cutoffs eliminate the infinities before they appear.
+Everything is finite and calculable, the way it should be, allowing the calculation of masses and coupling constants.

-The Standard Model is just that --- a model that attempts to imitate a larger and more comprehensive theory like 3DT.
+The Standard Model is just that --- a model that attempts to imitate a larger and more comprehensive theory like 3D time.
 For example, the Standard Model does not explain why there are three massive electroweak vectors while one remains massless (the photon).
-3DT naturally produces one massless and three massive vectors because mass terms in the 6D curvature scalar have the form, e.g. $A^\m \p_5^{\,2}A_\m$.
+There could be three massless vectors and one massive; or two massless vectors and two massive; or four massless vectors; or four massive ones.
+3D time naturally produces one massless and three massive vectors because mass terms in the 6D curvature scalar have the form, e.g. $A^\m \p_5^{\,2}A_\m$.
 This is zero for the photon, which is associated with the lowest order $l=m=0$ spherical harmonic that does not depend on the HD coordinates $\w x^{\,5}$ or $\w x^{\,6}$.
 This singles out the photon for special treatment and rightly so, as it is the fundamental in a series of harmonics.
+It has zero mass.
 This mass term is not zero for all other spherical harmonics, which do depend on the higher-dimensional coordinates.
-It produces Planck masses for them.
-In the past, these Planck masses were the reason why dependence on the higher-dimensional coordinates was forbidden, but in 3DT these Planck masses are converted to ordinary elementary particle masses by the quantum mass correction equation in QED.
-When used properly, this equation converts the Planck mass scale to the usual elementary particle mass scale.